robbybrodie/time_as_computational_cost/time_as_computational_cost.md

 This reframing dissolves the distinction between quantum evolution and relativistic time dilation by viewing both as limits imposed by a finite-resolution gate mesh.
 Collapse, motion, and even black hole formation are recast as computational behaviors — all governed by the cost of resolving probability into observation.

+The proposal solves the the dicchotomy that SR and GR both describe how time slows down, but they offer no shared mechanism.

+SR: Time slows because you're moving fast.
+You have budget to move through space and time and the two offset each other in budget use.
+GR: Time slows because you're in a gravitational field and are bending spacetime.

+There’s no single physical principle unifying these effects — they’re just modeled by different geometries.
+This theory attmepts to resolve this disconnect via Quantum concepts by reframing both effects as consequences of computational cost in resolving complex quantum states — whether that complexity comes from velocity (spreading waveform accoss the universe) or from mass/gravity (condensing waveforms in the universe).

+In this model both now get budget; the same budget, and the same underlying quantum process.
+Whereas with GR and SR only SR has budget.

 ---
 ---